 The twelve step approach is very beneficial and powerful for those who respond best to an approach that includes a high degree of structure, a faith-based background, and a strong core in group recovery and group solidarity and support.
 The twelve step approach is very useful because it gives clients a very solid and a very well-established grounding in exactly how it can rehabilitate and recover people.

-The twelve step program is a skilled and well-thought-out approach to addiction treatment.
+The twelve step traditional recovery program is a skilled and well-thought-out approach to addiction treatment.
 Our staff at Behavioral Rehabilitation Services are happy to offer this technique and this approach to those who suffer from addiction, and we have made a point to deliver this technique to anyone who feels they can improve themselves and find recovery from it.